Impact of the Gaza war: Antisemitism, Islamophobia, and Anti-Palestinianism

 Following the October 7 attacks in 2023 and the outbreak of the Gaza war, there has been a surge of antisemitism around the world, including in the US, UK, France and Germany.
-There has also been there has been a surge of anti-Palestinianism, anti-Arab racism, and Islamophobia around the world.
+There has also been there has been a surge of anti-Palestinian racism, anti-Arab racism, and Islamophobia around the world.
 Palestinians have expressed concerns over increased anti-Palestinianism in mass media and anti-Palestinian hate crimes.
 Human rights groups have noted an increase in anti-Palestinian hate speech and incitement to violence against Palestinians.

 Media

-In November 2023, bin Laden's "Letter to the American People", published in 2002, went viral on TikTok and other social media.
+In November 2023, Osama bin Laden's Letter to the American People, published in 2002, went viral on TikTok and other social media.
 In the letter, bin Laden denounced numerous acts of American aggression such as US support for Israel, and supported al-Qaeda's war against the US as a defensive struggle.
 Numerous social media users, including Americans, expressed their opposition to US foreign policy by widely sharing the letter and its contents.
 The letter was removed from The Guardian website after more than 20 years of being present online in the news outlet's webpage, and TikTok began issuing takedowns of videos featuring the letter.
 Reporting in The Washington Post suggested that the virality of the letter had been limited prior to media coverage, having never trended on TikTok, that many of the TikTok videos covering the letter were critical of bin Laden, and that the media coverage had exaggerated its significance and elevated the virality of the letter.